USS Carr: Change of command and return to the Persian Gulf

-In early October 1989, the first formal ceremony of any type at the Naval Station held was the change of command for Carr, with Commander Edward "Ned" Bagley, III, USN relieving Commander Wade C. Johnson, USN.
-The Change of Command was held in the morning and that afternoon, Commander, Destroyer Squadron 4 held their change of command.
+In early October 1989, the first formal ceremony of any type at the Naval Station held was the change of command for Carr, with Commander Edward "Ned" Bagley, III, USN, relieving Commander Wade C. Johnson, USN.
+The change of command was held in the morning and that afternoon, Commander, Destroyer Squadron 4 held their change of command.

-On 31 October 1991 Carr sailed from Charleston for her third operational deployment, assigned to the Commander, Middle East Force.
-En route the Red Sea, Carr made port visits to the Alicante, Palma Majorca, Spain, Naples Italy, Athens Greece and Hiafa Israel, then transited the Suez Canal.
+On 31 October 1991, Carr sailed from Charleston for her third operational deployment, assigned to the commander, Middle East Force.
+En route the Red Sea, Carr made port visits to the Alicante, Palma Majorca, Spain; Naples Italy; Athens Greece; and Haifa, Israel, then transited the Suez Canal.
 During this deployment, Carr spend the first half assigned to tanker escort duties in the Strait of Hormuz and Maritime Interdiction Force in support of UN sanctions of Iraq.
-The later part of the cruise was spent operating in the Northern Red Sea, conducting electronic surveillance and early warning duties for the units operating to the south.
+The latter part of the cruise was spent operating in the northern Red Sea, conducting electronic surveillance and early-warning duties for the units operating to the south.
 Carr left the Red Sea the end of March 1991 and returned to Charleston a month later.

-Cooperative Engagement Capability
+Cooperative engagement capability

-The Carr underwent major upgrades in 1995, leading to two dual missile firing operations near Puerto Rico testing a new generation of wireless-networked targeting and weapons systems.
+The Carr underwent major upgrades in 1995, leading to two dual-missile firing operations near Puerto Rico, testing a new generation of wireless-networked targeting and weapons systems.